chicio/chicio.github.io/_posts/2018-03-20-golden-master-test-characterization-test-legacy-code.md

 and back-end application of [lastminute.com group](http://www.lastminutegroup.com "lastminute.com group").
 In
 particular I worked with my team to the renew of the user personal area of all the main brands sites, volagratis .com, lastminute.com and rumbo.es.
 During the last week I did pair programming with [Emanuele Ianni](https://www.linkedin.com/in/emanueleianni/ "Emanuele Ianni").
-Emanuele is a senior full-stack software engineer and a true nerd :alien:/computer science lover:heart:.
+Emanuele is a senior full-stack software engineer and a true nerd :alien:/computer science lover :heart:.
 We were working on the implementation of a new feature for a family of microservices (based on Java +and Spring boot) that make up the the backend of the user personal area on the websites and on the mobile apps of [lastminute.com group](http://www.lastminutegroup.com "lastminute.com group").
  In one of this microservices we found some legacy code without tests, and unluckily in this parts we needed to add